chetanc97/customerinsight/README.md

 ### Customerinsight
-Gives insight from customer data like revenue by ml prediction.
+Gives insight from customer data and revenue by simple ml predictions.

 ### License